singh-karanpal/datascience/Generative AI/RAG Chatbot - Vector Enabled Semantic Search/README.md

 Storing the LLM Embeddings of the domain specific data into Vector Based databases would help in efficient information retrieval.

-These embeddings are high-dimensional data representation of data.
+These embeddings are high-dimensional representation of domain data.

 ## Data Source